The New Age and Gnosticism

 In that regard, the gnostic thread has much in common with the recent culture of New Age spirituality.
 New Age is another term that has become largely amorphous but, in my view, can be defined very simply as a radically ecumenical late-twentieth and early twenty-first culture of therapeutic spirituality.
 I continue to capitalize New Age because of its specific meaning and relation to our time.
 Some scholars and critics deride the New Age as “cafeteria religion,” which, to my mind, does not necessarily signify a disingenuous or unserious quality, but rather suggests New Age’s appeal and suitability to the lives of contemporary people facing variegated religious and psychological needs, and for whom a wide array of spiritual and religious options are available.
 I should note that the term gnosticism, at its scholarly inception in the seventeenth century, was also used pejoratively.

-Because of how New Age is often meant to connote a fickle, shallow, and trendy spiritual outlook, one of the oddities of the current New Age movement is that, popular as it is — media expressions range from the blockbuster movie The Secret to bestselling books by Deepak Chopra and Wayne Dyer — almost no one wants to be defined by title.
+Because of how New Age is often meant to connote a fickle, shallow, and trendy spiritual outlook, one of the oddities of the current New Age movement is that, popular as it is — media expressions range from the blockbuster movie The Secret to bestselling books by Deepak Chopra and Wayne Dyer — almost no one wants to be defined by the term.
 I am in touch with many people who follow various occult, mystical, and psycho-spiritual teachings, whose homes and offices are overrun with crystals, Buddha statues, astrology charts, and motivational posters, but who immediately clarify: “I’m not New Age.”
 For my part, I purposely use the term New Age, and freely describe myself by it, because I do not believe that the term, or any term that is useful and historically pertinent, should be defined solely by its critics, or by those who flee from its connotations.

 In this paper, in which I explore three separate episodes of recent alternative spiritual history, I argue that variants of New Age spirituality, which include mystical, psycho-spiritual, and physical methods, are, in many ways, indirect but not wholly unaligned descendants of late-ancient gnostic attitudes and thought.
 To demonstrate this I start with an occult and mysteriously titled book from the early twentieth century, The Kybalion, for how it illustrates the New Age’s proclivity to associate its ideas with the ancient past — not always accurately but not always inaccurately, as I explore.
 Second, I look at the work of a little-known but increasingly popular mystic, Neville Goddard (1905–1972), in order to consider what his career reveals about the New Age’s fascination with charismatic and alluring teachers — and in his case a teacher of greater than usual intellectual depth who embodied the gnostic and Hermetic ideal of the mind’s transformative power.
 And finally, I explore the life of widely read psychic Edgar Cayce (1877–1945), who probably did more than any other figure of the twentieth century to popularize the key themes of New Age spirituality, particularly mind-body healing, channeling, and clairvoyance, all couched within an ideal of human attainment of gnosis, or higher awareness.